funcx-faas/helm-chart/README.md

     ```
 3. Create your own `values.yaml` inside the Git ignored directory `deployed_values/`
 4. Obtain Globus Client ID and Secret.
 These secrets need to exist in the
    correct Globus Auth app.
-Ask for access to the credentials and then paste them into your values.yaml as
+Ask for access to the credentials by contacting
+   https://github.com/BenGalewsky or sending a message to the `dev` funcx Slack
+   channel.
+Once you have your credentials, paste them into your `values.yaml`:
     ```yaml
     webService:
       globusClient: <<your app client>>